OliverVermeulen/flinder-mobile-app/README.md

 # Flinder Mobile App

-This is a mobile dating web app inspired by tinder
+This is a mobile dating web app inspired by Tinder

 ### Start App

-- npm run start:frontend (start frontend)
+- cd client >> npm run start:frontend
-- npm run start:backend (start backend server)
+- cd server >> npm run start:backend

 ## Description

 The aim of this project is to make a mobile web app using the React.js framework.
-In my Project specifically I aim to make a dating app inspired by tinder.
+In my Project specifically I aim to make a dating app inspired by Tinder using the MERN stack.

 ## Features